 PhD projects - Lifelong Learning in Health Care Contexts

-Currently three PhD students are part of the Lifelong Learning in Health Care Contexts research group.
+Currently two PhD students are part of the Lifelong Learning in Health Care Contexts research group.
 Also, senior researchers in our team supervise PhD students in other groups who often join us in our shared activities.

 From theory to practice – explorations of how clinicians transfer knowledge from faculty development

 This project uses an activity theoretical approach to explore clinical teachers’ engagement in faculty development activities and how they transfer their learning from such activities into their teaching practices in clinical settings.

 The project explores transfer of educational innovations developed in a faculty development program, as well as transfer of new knowledge and skills attained in faculty development.